EPIC UTAH ADVENTURES (THAT ARE NOT NATIONAL PARKS)

 BEST TIME TO VISIT UTAH

-- Spring (April – May): Temperatures are warming up, wildflowers bloom in many areas, and popular spots like Zion, Bryce Canyon, and Arches are less crowded than in summer.
-It’s a great time for hiking, exploring desert landscapes, and visiting national parks without the intense summer heat.
+- Spring (March – May): Temperatures warm up, wildflowers bloom in many areas, and spots like Zion, Bryce Canyon, and Arches are quieter compared to summer.
+It’s the perfect time for hiking and exploring desert landscapes without the summer heat.
+Plus, you can capture some incredible photos of the desert bursting with color!

 - Fall (September – October): Fall offers similar mild temperatures, stunning autumn foliage in mountain areas like the Wasatch Range, and fewer crowds.
 This season is excellent for scenic drives, hiking, and photography.